EGollahon/group_repo/README.md

 * Incorporated the color scheme into the nav bar
 * Added a hamburger menu
 * Created responsive nav bar which collapses to hamburger menu when the screen is 600px and less
+* Includes a coffee cup as logo in top left corner of page

 ## Content Box Styling - Elizabeth